Levbitz/AOS-Animations/README.md

-# Getting Started with React Animation by levbite
+# Getting Started with React Animation by levbitz

 cool react animantions with AOS lib.